mmartinezluis/aws-s3-js/README.md

 Upload files to an Amazon S3 bucket using JavaScript.

 [Note: the module may not currently work with react-scripts greater than version 4.0.3 (you might see an `Can't resolve 'crypto' (module) in ...'`error (which won't allow React to run).
 This is my first npm package; I'm  trying to resolve the issue.
 The package has been tested with react-scripts 4.0.3 and it works as expected both locallly and in produciton environment [please use aws-s3-js VERSION 1.0.9].
 Please come back later if you are using react-scripts 5.0.x. or Webpack 5 after I release the fix.].
-I'm making chaniges to make the package work with Webpack 5; so use verion 1.0.9 for the moment.
+I'm currently making changes to make the package work with Webpack 5; so use verion 1.0.9 for the moment.

 ## Installation